SumoLogic/sumo-log4j-appender/README.md

 		</plugins>
 	</build>

-To run this as a stand alone Java application:
-- create a Java main, follow "com.sumologic.log4j.SumoLogicAppenderExample".
-- place the log4j.properties file under "/src/main/resources/"
-- if you created a main called "com.sumologic.log4j.SumoLogicAppenderExample", then run: "java -cp target/uber-sumo-log4j-appender-1.0-SNAPSHOT.jar com.sumologic.log4j.SumoLogicAppenderExample" to see it in action.

-To run this as web application make sure the log4j.properties file is in the classpath.
-In many cases you will want it in your "WEB-INF/lib" folder.

 ## License

 The Sumo Logic client library is published under the Apache Software License, Version 2.0.
 Please visit http://www.apache.org/licenses/LICENSE-2.0.txt for details.